gazebosim/gz-sim/examples/scripts/log_video_recorder/README.md

 ## Troubleshooting

 1. The world / models are not being loaded on log playback?
     A: Make sure you have all the fuel models downloaded in ~/.ignition/fuel cache directory

-1. I see `tmp_recording` dir, `tmp_recording.mp4` and other left over mp4 files
+1. I see `tmp_record` dir, `tmp_recording.mp4` and other left over mp4 files
 in the directory where I ran `record_one_run.bash script.
     A: The playback and recording process is probably interrupted and the script did not have the chance to clean up some of these intermediate files

 1. The video is missing the beginning of the playback.
     A: The log playback recorder system has to wait until an entity (that you want to record a video for) appears before doing any recordings.